 By David

 Check out our tips for how to host a tailgate party below, and remember to snap every receipt for your tailgate party supplies in the Fetch app.
-Pretty soon, you’ll be paying for some of your tailgate party with the points from the last one.
+Before long, you’ll be paying for your next tailgate with points from the last one.

 Personalized offers?
 Party on! - get Fetch